 Quantum Computing: Is the Future Closer Than You Think?
-The Experts Are Divided! - YaNoticias
+The Experts Are Divided! - YANoticias

 The Future of Quantum Computing: A Double-Edged Sword

 One of the most compelling areas of impact lies in supply chain management.
-Traditionally, optimizing a supply chain is an arduous task that can consume significant time and resources.
-Klein’s assertion that quantum computing could reduce the time required for complex calculations from a week to just an hour resonates powerfully, especially in an era marked by increasing globalization and interconnected economies.
-As businesses worldwide struggle with issues such as delays, rising costs, and sustainability concerns, the ability to quickly analyze vast amounts of data could lead to more efficient operations and reduced waste.
+Traditionally, optimising a supply chain is an arduous task that can consume significant time and resources.
+Klein’s assertion that quantum computing could reduce the time required for complex calculations from a week to just an hour resonates powerfully, especially in an era marked by increasing globalisation and interconnected economies.
+As businesses worldwide struggle with issues such as delays, rising costs, and sustainability concerns, the ability to quickly analyse vast amounts of data could lead to more efficient operations and reduced waste.

 On the other hand, the production and operation of quantum computers present their own environmental challenges.
 The hardware required for quantum computing often necessitates rare materials and significant energy consumption during operation.
 The balance between harnessing quantum technology for more efficient processes and ensuring that its production doesn’t lead to unsustainable practices is something that must be addressed proactively.